Klikini/CloudFinal/README.md

 ## `worker` is the image run by worker nodes that takes in a string, transforms it, and then returns it

+1. Listens for incoming data on port 3130

 TODO:

 0. Generate database of homophones